1 (833) 247-3652

 Do you need help staying compliant with the Saskatchewan Employment Act?

-As a trusted HR and health & safety consulting company, Peninsula serves over 6,500 businesses across Canada.
-We ensure our clients receive ongoing updates to essential workplace documentation and policies whenever there are changes to employment legislation.
-They also benefit from our free 24/7 advice line.
-Call an expert today at 1 (833) 247-3652 to learn more.
+As a trusted HR and health & safety consulting company, Peninsula serves over 4,500 small businesses across Canada.
+Peninsula’s clients receive ongoing updates of their workplace documentation and policies as legislation changes.
+They also benefit from 24/7 employer HR advice and are supported by legal assistance.

 This article provides a brief overview of the Saskatchewan Employment Act (SEA).
 It is not a legal document.
 For more details, please refer to the SEA.